PickleballMatch-com/pickballmatch.com/Docs/NEXT_AGENT_PROMPT.md

 *   Client-side profile management (`useProfileSync` hook, basic Profile Edit/View pages).
 *   Profile Completion System implemented (utilities, components, guard).
 *   **Documentation Reorganization**: Streamlined project documentation into a core set of focused documents.
+*   **Profile System Fixes**: Implemented fixes for profile completion percentage calculation, date handling, and array normalization.
+Added extensive debugging and fallback mechanisms.

+**Current Deployment Status:**
+*   The application is deployed to Vercel with the `develop` branch connected for preview deployments.
+*   **Local Development**: Profile system works correctly on localhost:3000 - profile data displays properly and can be edited/updated.
+*   **Vercel Deployment**: Issues persist with the profile system:
+    1. When visiting the profile page, browser console logs show profile data is being fetched successfully, but it's not displaying on the screen.
+    2. The profile edit page doesn't allow saving changes.
+    3. The focus for the next agent should be ensuring the profile system works correctly on Vercel, not just in local development.

 **Key Files for Current Work:**
 *   Profile Pages: `src/app/profile/`, `src/app/profile/edit/page.tsx`